 Robust – this means content should be usable with a variety of technologies, regardless of browser and device.
 Making sure buttons and links have clear content and destinations is key.

-Now, I bet you are wondering, while this is nice – how does this apply to my role and SAP?
+In conclusion, I bet you are wondering, while this is nice – how does this apply to my role and SAP?
 Follow along with this blog series to find out!

 In the meantime, enjoy some resources and test out free accessibility tools on your products: